-Greek Lemon and Oregano Marinated Lamb Loin Chops with Crispy Feta Spuds, traditional Tzatziki and Greek salad
+Greek Marinated Lamb Loin Chops with Spuds, Tzatziki and Greek Salad

 We talk time and time again that the Mediterranean diet is one of the best anti-inflammatory diets to be on.
 It has been researched so heavily over the years.
 By looking at the quality of life as well as lifespan of the people who naturally follow this diet in the Med is an ode to its wonderful benefits.
 Scientifically speaking it has shown that it can help with chronic diseases such as cardiovascular, obesity, diabetes, cancer and Alzheimer’s.

 The Med “lifestyle”! includes a high intake of cold pressed olive oil (by using good quality olive oil over fresh vegetables helps the vitamins within those veggies absorb so much better!).
 An abundance and variety of vegetables, leafy greens, fruits, cereals, nuts, pulses, legumes.
 A moderate intake of fish, meat, dairy products and red wine (just a small glass to help stimulate with digestion), a low intake of sweets.

 This dish is the perfect example of balance.
 Delicious and succulent organic lamb loin chops that have been marinated in lemon and oregano then flashed on the BBQ (or griddle), serves with crispy roast potatoes tossed in feta and oregano to finish, served with a good dollop of a traditional homemade tzatziki and served with a nutrient dense simple and cleansing Greek salad.